Pessimistic Off-Policy Optimization for Learning to Rank

 \subsection{Cascade Model}

-The \emph{cascade model (CM)} \citep{richardson07predicting,craswell08experimental} assumes that a user scans items in a list from top to bottom until they find a relevant item \citep{chuklin2015click}.
-Under this assumption, item $a_k$ at position $k$ is examined if and only if item $a_{k-1}$ at the previous position is examined but not clicked.
-Item at the first position is always examined.
-At most one item is clicked in CM.
-Therefore, a natural choice for the value of list $A$ is the probability of a click defined as
+The \emph{cascade model (CM)} \citep{richardson_predicting_2007,craswell_experimental_2008} assumes that a user examines items in a list from top to bottom until they find a relevant item and click on it \citep{chuklin_click_2015}.
+Item $a_k$ at position $k$ is examined if and only if item $a_{k-1}$ is examined but not clicked.
+The first position is always examined.